The Alignment Archive

 That is the official curriculum.

 By adulthood, this can look like natural confidence.
+Often it is not natural confidence.
+It is inherited structural fluency.

 The official curriculum trains people to behave inside visible structures.
 The hidden curriculum trains people to read the structure itself.